-What Does it Take to Be a Production Worker Helper?
+What is a Production Worker Helper?

-Position Description Help production workers by performing duties requiring less skill.
+Career Description Help production workers by performing duties requiring less skill.
 Duties include supplying or holding materials or tools, and cleaning work area and equipment.

-Production Worker Helper Responsibilities
+Production Worker Helper Skills

 These are the skills Production Worker Helpers say are the most useful in their careers: